 Bracelet made out of Robert Cray ‘s used/played guitar strings, by jeweler and 2x breast cancer survivor Elisa Guida.
 Bangle bracelet is made to order.
 Once your order is placed, you will receive an email for your hand and wrist measurements.
 There are turquoise chips, Swarovski crystals and other fun beads.
-This is a special order and will take app.
-4-5 weeks to complete.
+Due to the high demand of the StringsforaCURE® jewelry, orders take 6 – 8 weeks to complete.
 These are one-of-a-kind and may vary slightly.

 Artist Release Form: